donfiguerres/toy-robot-simulator/README.md

 framework.
 There is no need to install the Catch2 framework separately as it is already included in CMake `FetchContent` requirements.

+### Continuous Integration

+GitHub Actions is Continuous Integration (CI) tooling chosen as it is freely available on GitHub.
+Using a CI tooling in this project will ensure that all the code pushed into the repository is properly tested and all breakages are promptly reported and visible in the project's README page.

 ## Prerequisites

 ### CMake